Review the FAQ: Correcting the Gender Marker on an Ohio Birth Certificate one-pager for more information.

-Gender-nonconforming refers to people who do not follow traditional stereotypes about how they should look or act cased on the sex assigned at birth.
+What is gender non-conforming?
+This term refers to people who do not follow traditional ideas or stereotypes about how they should look or act based on the sex they were assigned at birth.

 What is genderqueer?
 This term refers to a person who does not subscribe to conventional gender distinctions but identifies with neither, both, or a combination of male and female genders.
 As long as there has been gender, there have been individuals who identify outside of traditional male/female roles.